8 Best Practices when Designing your Digital Lobby Directory

 Choosing the right colors significantly influences whether your directory is legible.
 If background and font colors are too close in hue, text will be difficult to read.
 At the same time, you want to look for colors that complement one another.
 Harsh contrasts will not only make directories difficult to read, they’ll also make it look poorly designed and unprofessional, which ultimately reflects poorly on your business.

-Colors are also an important tool that can be used to reinforce your branding and create a certain mood or evoke a particular emotion.
+Colors are an important tool.
+Color can be used to reinforce your branding and create a certain mood or evoke a particular emotion.
 Advertisers, marketers and designers have spent decades studying the psychological effect of colors and how they can be used to influence consumers:

 It can be tempting to try and choose a unique font to try and enhance your digital lobby directory, but this is another area where less is more.

-Certain fonts are continually used in newspapers and digital publications because they have been proven easier to read.
+Certain fonts are continually used.
+Specifically, in newspapers and digital publications.
+These fonts easier to read.
 Stick to serif fonts and avoid anything with too many flourishes.

 Use bullet points and headlines to draw attention to certain points.
 Do not rely on using several different fonts on one screen in order to separate information.
 This will inevitably lead to clutter and make any directory harder to read and less functional.
 Consistent font styles and sizes will create a uniform look that is clean and professional.

 7. Carefully arrange elements